Kuuuube/Circular_Area/wiki/layman_s_guide_to_circular_area.md

 - Forward mappings are any mappings that do not include "inverse" in their name.

-- These mappings make the tablet area an ellipse, transform its proportions based on the tablet area then map it to the rectangular monitor area.
+- These mappings make the tablet area an ellipse, transform its proportions based on the tablet area, then map it to the rectangular monitor area.

 - Forward mappings will decrease the physical distance required to move from one corner to another while keeping the side to side distance the same.